-Our Mission: To Ensure Consumer Choice in Fine Wine
+Our Mission: To Ensure Consumer Choice in Wine

-Free the Grapes! is a national grassroots coalition of wine lovers and wineries who seek to remove bans and streamline restrictions in states that prevent consumers from purchasing wines directly from wineries and retailers.
+Free the Grapes! is a national grassroots coalition of wine lovers and wineries who seek to remove bans and streamline restrictions in states that prevent consumers from purchasing wines directly from wineries.

 Rather than complementing a dynamic marketplace, some wholesaler middlemen are aggressively supporting state-sanctioned monopolies in wine distribution.
 Well-funded lobbying seeks to further restrict consumer choice by overturning proven direct shipping legislation, by requiring face-to-face transactions, by banning shipments based on a winery’s size, and other obstructions to free and fair trade.

-We believe that wholesaler middlemen can and should compete based on delivering service and value, not by creating felony laws and onerous restrictions that reduce consumer choice.
+We believe that wholesaler middlemen can and should compete based on delivering service and value, not by creating laws and onerous restrictions that reduce consumer choice.

 Free the Grapes! was established in June 1998 by five wine industry associations which together represent thousands of U.S wineries.
 A 501c(6) non-profit California trade association, Free the Grapes’ operations are funded exclusively by contributions from wineries and net income from the Direct to Consumer Wine Symposium, an annual conference.

 The following organizations founded Free the Grapes!

 Coalition for Free Trade

 Founded in 1997, the Coalition for Free Trade was a 501(c)3 non-profit legal foundation whose goal was to legalize direct-to-consumer shipments of wine from out-of-state wineries and retailers in those states where it was prohibited.
 The Coalition for Free Trade’s legal team was instrumental in bringing the issue before the U.S. Supreme Court in 2004.
 But the 2005 ruling in Granholm v.
-Heald required additional litigation to remove discriminatory trade barriers that prohibit of-age consumers from receiving wine for personal enjoyment directly from out-of-state wineries and retailers.
-Coalition for Free Trade achieved it’s objectives and “retired” in 2014.
+Heald required additional litigation to remove discriminatory trade barriers that prohibit of-age consumers from receiving wine for personal enjoyment directly from out-of-state wineries.
+Coalition for Free Trade achieved its objectives and “retired” in 2014.

 Family Winemakers of California